cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 To get an idea of how complex and algorithm would be, we can count the number of simple operations the computer has to perform.

-The complexity of the algorithm is shown next to a capital O, inside of a parenthesis, like this: **O(n).** Let's break this syntax down.
+The complexity of the algorithm is shown next to a capital O, inside of parenthesis, like this: **O(n).** Let's break this syntax down.
 O(n) is short for "Order of n", as O is known as the Order function.
-This is a simplified version of something called **[the order of magnitude.](https://en.wikipedia.org/wiki/Order_of_magnitude)** Now I'm definitely not a mathematician so I'll keep this as simple as possible.
+This is a simplified version of something called **[the order of magnitude.](https://en.wikipedia.org/wiki/Order_of_magnitude)** Now I'm not a mathematician so I'll keep this as simple as possible.
 The order of magnitude of a number can be defined as the number of powers of 10 contained in the number.
-We actually use it in our daily lives too, think of the phrase "x figure income".
+We use it in our daily lives too, think of the phrase "x figure income".
 If it is a 6 figure income, the order of magnitude is 5.
 As an example, let's think of a random 6 figure income, such as 300.000, this number has 5 powers of 10, and it is multiplied by 3.
 But 3 is less than 10, so we round it to the nearest power of 10.
 If the number we were working with was 600.000, the order of magnitude would have been rounded to 7.
 The order of magnitude provides **approximation** on a logarithmic scale, not an actual number.
 Another example that could be given is on a planetary scale, the mass of [Saturn](https://en.wikipedia.org/wiki/Saturn) (5.683 × 10^26 kg) is 95 times that of [the Earth](https://en.wikipedia.org/wiki/Earth) (5.972 × 10^24 kg), so Saturn is two orders of magnitude more massive than Earth.

 #### Comparing Typical Big Os

 We have seen that Big O was just a way of defining the complexity of the algorithms, and it is all about the approximation of the worst case possible.
 It doesn't show the time or the space running that algorithm would take.
-It is an evaluation made based on the number of operations that is going to be performed.
+It is an evaluation made based on the number of operations that are going to be performed.

 Let's see the typical Big O's and what they mean.